mbrandonw/presentations/2017-10-31-server-side-swift-from-scratch/server-side-switch-from-scratch.md

 ^ using this operator we can compose middleware easily, and it's just pure functions. we aren't mutating any data or global state. we are free to plug stuff in and then assert what comes out the other side.

+^ we have just created a web page! you can pipe in a request and get a response out on the other side! also because this is so simple and built only on the principles of pure functions, you can use this with any existing web framework like vapor, kitura, perfect, etc...

 ---

 # [fit] `(URLRequest) -> URLResponse`